kalyansikdar/fraction-demo/README.md

 ## Getting Started

-These instructions will help in setting up this project on your local machine for development and testing purposes.
+These instructions will help in setting up this project on the local machine for development and testing purposes.

 ### Installing & Running

 1. Add JUnit 4 Library to the build path
-2. Add JunitParams jar to your build path
+2. Add JunitParams jar to the build path
 3. Build the project
 4. Main method of the Driver class can be used to test various functionalities of Fraction class